 Kingdom of Kupa Keep

-- Adaptational Heroism: Who would've guessed Cartman could ever take the role of a resourceful ally, rather than the Token Evil Teammate?
+- Adaptational Heroism: Who would've guessed Cartman, of all people could ever take the role of the Big Good, rather than the Token Evil Teammate?
+Well, the big good of the Kingdom of Kupa Keep at least, and even that is relative.

 - Aerosol Flamethrower: His Flame Spray ability.